boeschenstein/EFCore3/README.md

 ## Knowledge Base

-### Remove a property from model, but keep it in database
+### Remove a property from model, but keep it in database "Shadow Property"

 ```cs
 // OLD/BEFORE: normal property definition